Skip to content

 docker run --pull always \

--v /path/to/webhooks:/app/runtime/webhooks \
+-v /path/to/webhooks:/app/runtime/configs \

 ghcr.io/buggregator/server:latest